 Clear guidance from within is the boon - Visions and dreams may need to be interpreted, and to interpret you could need to be educated, for example in the subject of dream interpretations.
 There are many works on i; at the back are some.

-Prophesies and visions and dreams - such maya - are not barred from reborn Christians.
+Prophesies and visions and dreams - such figuring prowess (maya from within) - is not barred from reborn Christians.
 [Acts 2:17-18]

 Extensive wisdom is much praised in the whole Bible as valuable to man, and coming from God, and maya is wisdom.

 Art is made use of by God in designing his tent and utensils - and maya is art -

 Extraordinary power(s) can be said to accompany the chosen ones of God in both the Old and New Testament - such prowess may be of maya.
 [All three highlighted terms are part-definitions of maya from very old times in Monier-Williams' Sanskrit-English Dictionary]